cdonahu/st558-project2/world.md

 ![](./world_images/Histogram%20of%20Keywords%20vs%20shares-1.png)<!-- -->

+The plot depicts circles sized by the number of articles falling into that category of number of keywords and number of shares.
+So you can how many keywords are typically used, and also whether any specific number of keywords tends to achieve more shares.

-Before the modeling step, we took one final look at some of the other variables we thought might be important in predicting number of shares, based on the summaries above and our own experiences.
+Before the modeling step, we took one final look at a few more of the other variables we thought might be important in predicting number of shares, based on the summaries above and our own experiences.

 ``` r
 library(GGally)